I love learning. I want to know everything.

 My pedagogical reign of terror was the primary symptom of The Learning Trap.

-This happens when we 1) learn something, then 2) can’t believe how we possibly never knew it before, and 3) immediately look with derision toward others who don’t possess the knowledge we gained a few seconds earlier.
+This happens when we 1) learn something, then 2) can’t believe how we possibly never knew it before, and 3) immediately judge others who don’t possess the knowledge we gained a few seconds earlier.

 8:02: Learn new information.
 8:07: Overhear discussion re: new information.
 8:08: Condescendingly offer opinion formed six minutes earlier.— Jason Lengstorf (@jlengstorf) December 10, 2015